 When our son Elijah came around, we just decided to make it work.
-We’ve even considered the possibility of introducing a 4th into the family and what would we do then?
+We’ve even considered the possibility of introducing a 4th into the family (We already did by the way!
+Check that post out here: Family of Four in One Bedroom.) and what would we do then?
 We aren’t there yet, but when it happens, we’ve still decided to stay here in our lovely little condo.

 With BeardedBudget, I have developed a number of financial and merchant relationships; some of which are affiliate relationships.
 The opinions expressed here are mine alone and should not be construed as professional financial advice but honest reviews and recommendations based on my own experience.
 For more information, read the disclaimers and disclosures.